gravitational/gravity/docs/6.x/pack.md

 ## Custom System Container

-When Gravity creates a Kubernetes cluster from a Cluster Image, it installs a special system container on each host.
+When Gravity creates a Kubernetes Cluster from a Cluster Image, it installs a special system container or "Master Container" on each host.
 It is called "planet" and visible as the `gravity` daemon.

-"Planet" contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on cluster hosts.
+The Master Container contains all of Kubernetes services, performs automatic management and isolates them from other pre-existing daemons running on Cluster hosts.

 `planet` is a Docker image maintained by Gravitational.
-At this moment `planet` image is based on Debian 9. `planet` base image is published to a public Docker registry at `quay.io/gravitational/planet` so you can customize `planet` environment for your clusters by using Gravitational's image as a base.
+At this moment `planet` image is based on Debian 9. `planet` base image is published to a public Docker registry at `quay.io/gravitational/planet` so you can customize `planet` environment for your Clusters by using Gravitational's image as a base.
 Here's an example of a Dockerfile of a custom `planet` image that installs an additional package:

 ```